Four Pink Walls

 Four Pink Walls is the debut extended play (EP) by Canadian singer Alessia Cara.
-It was released on August 26, 2015 through Def Jam.
-With all songs containing writing by Cara, the preview of her upcoming debut studio album Know-It-All also includes major songwriting and production contributions from the duo Pop & Oak.
+It was released on August 26, 2015 through Def Jam Recordings.
+With all songs containing writing by Cara, the preview of her debut studio album Know-It-All was recorded from 2014 to 2015, and also includes major songwriting and production contributions from the R&B duo Pop & Oak.

-Garnering positive reviews upon its release, Four Pink Walls reached number 11 on the Canadian Albums Chart and number 31 on the United States Billboard 200 chart.
-The EP has sold 12,000 copies in the US as of October 2015.
-The single "Here" from the EP became Cara's first top five hit on the Hot 100.
+Upon its release, the EP was positively received by music critics.
+Commercially, the EP peaked at number 11 on the Canadian Albums Chart, alongside charting at number 21 on the New Zealand Albums Chart and number 31 on the Billboard 200 in the United States.
+Its sole single, "Here", was also commercially successful, peaking at number 5 on the Billboard Hot 100 and also charting worldwide.

 Composition

 A series of slow-tempo R&B and bouncy pop songs, Four Pink Walls feels "more like a personal manifesto than a party playlist", explains Brittany Spanos of Rolling Stone.
 It opens with the joyous "Seventeen", which was described by Spanos as a "savvy update" of the songs "At Seventeen" by Janis Ian and Fleetwood Mac's "Landslide".
 Containing big beat drums, a vocal loop, a simulated handclap, and rousing chords, the song regards Cara, singing with an annoyed attitude, listening to her parents and valuing her childhood.
 While being accepting, she responds to her mother's advice about staying grounded with "Yeah, I guess that sounded nice when I was 10."
 The song was written when Cara was about eighteen: "It was a whole bunch of feelings.
 We got to talking in the studio with my dad and Sebastian — we all came up with this thing, like, let’s write about how life goes by really fast.
 My dad brought up that idea, and that’s why the first line is, ’My daddy says that life comes at you fast.’"
 The track is followed by "Here", which displays Cara in a miserable experience at a party as an "anti-social pessimist" singing worryingly with samples of Portishead and Isaac Hayes and a minor key piano loop.